Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 ### Flight Free UK

 Thanks to Sami for joining us this month.
 You can read more from Sami at his [website](https://www.samigrover.com/) where you can also buy his book, ‘We’re all climate hypocrites now’.
-He’s also on Twitter @samigrover \[link]
+He’s also on Twitter [@samigrover](https://twitter.com/samigrover?s=21).

 ### Destination of the Month